Non-cooperation movement (2024): History

-On 4 August, thousands of protesters gathered at the Shahbag intersection in the morning, obstructing it as a form of civil disobedience to demand the government's resignation.
+On 4 August, thousands of protesters gathered at the Shahbagh intersection in the morning, obstructing it as a form of civil disobedience to demand the government's resignation.

 At least 97 people died nationwide in confrontations, shootings, and pursuits related to the Non-cooperation movement.
 Fourteen police officers were killed across the country, with 13 deaths occurring at the Enayetpur police station in Sirajganj.
 Another officer was killed in Eliotganj, Comilla.
 Twenty-seven police facilities were attacked and vandalized, and a hundred policemen were injured in these incidents, according to an official statement by the Bangladesh Police.

-In Dhaka, unidentified individuals set fire to and damaged various vehicles, including cars, ambulances, motorcycles, and buses, at the Bangabandhu Sheikh Mujib Medical University during the protests.
-Around 4.30 p.m., eleventh-grade student Golam Nafiz was shot by the police in Dhaka Farmgate area, whose photo of being taken to the hospital on rickshaw went viral on internet, creating high outrage by netizens.
+In Dhaka, unidentified individuals set fire to and damaged various vehicles, including cars, ambulances, motorcycles, and buses, at the Bangladesh Medical University during the protests.
+Around 4.30 p.m., 11th-grade student Golam Nafiz was shot by the police in Dhaka Farmgate area, whose photo of being taken to the hospital on rickshaw went viral on internet, creating high outrage by netizens.
 By 12:00 p.m., users across the country reported internet inaccessibility.
 The government ordered the closure of Facebook, Messenger, WhatsApp, Instagram, and all other Meta-owned services, directing internet service providers to comply after 1:00 p.m.
-Later, the Minister of Information and Broadcasting Mohammad A. Arafat confirmed that some social media platforms were temporarily blocked to prevent the spread of rumors amid protests.
+Later, the Minister for Information and Broadcasting Mohammad A. Arafat confirmed that some social media platforms were temporarily blocked to prevent the spread of rumors amid protests.
 An indefinite nationwide curfew was imposed starting at 6:00 p.m.
 Additionally, all courts were also ordered to close indefinitely.

 The government declared a three-day general holiday starting from 5 August, during which banks will also remain closed.
-The Anti-Discrimination Students Movement confirmed their intention to march towards Dhaka on 6 August to demand the Prime Minister's resignation.
+The Students Against Discrimination have confirmed their intention to march towards Dhaka on 6 August to demand the Prime Minister's resignation.
 The Bangladesh University Teachers' Network proposed a framework for an interim government, suggesting it be composed of teachers, judges, lawyers, and representatives from civil society, reflecting the views of various civil and political groups for a democratic transition.